DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 When started via `ddtracerb exec` (together with `DD_PROFILING_ENABLED=true`), initialization goes through the following
 flow:

-1. <../lib/ddtrace/profiling/preload.rb> Creates a new `Datadog::Profiling::Tasks::Setup` and runs it.
+1. <../lib/ddtrace/profiling/preload.rb> triggers the creation of the `Datadog.profiler` instance by calling the method
+2. `Datadog.profiler` is handled by `Datadog::Configuration`, which triggers the configuration of `ddtrace` components in `#build_components`
+3. Inside `Datadog::Components`, the `build_profiler` method triggers the execution of the `Tasks::Setup`
-2. The `Setup` task activates our extensions (see high level view for details)
+4. The `Setup` task activates our extensions
     * `Datadog::Profiling::Ext::Forking`
     * `Datadog::Profiling::Ext::CPU`
-3. The `Setup` task triggers the creation of the `Datadog.profiler` instance by calling the method
-4. `Datadog.profiler` is handled by `Datadog::Configuration`, which triggers the configuration of `ddtrace` components in `#build_components`
-5. `Datadog::Configuration::Components` then starts and wires up the Profiler:
+5. Still inside `Datadog::Components`, the `build_profiler` method then creates and wires up the Profiler:
     ```ruby
           recorder = build_profiler_recorder(settings)
           collectors = build_profiler_collectors(settings, recorder)